We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

 Another one is a background story of you or your expertise.
 And so there’s a lot of different thought leadership, and sometimes people skew far in one direction or the other.

 Someone introduced me to someone the other week for a podcast, and I was like, “this person’s a rock star.”
 I go, “let’s forget about that.
 Let’s have a conversation about you starting a podcast.”
 Let’s just come on my show, and I’ll interview you, and we’ll get to know each other better.
 It’s kind of like dating.
 And so, I just kind of said, “don’t worry about it.
 Let’s just forgo that conversation for now.
 Let’s get to know each other better.
 And it was an avenue.
-I can profile them, and so it could be a potential client or a current client.
+I can profile them to be potential client or current client.
 Or past clients where you’re just interviewing them on their story, but they’re going to say, “oh my God, Mike is the best thing since.
 Still just, “Mike is the best thing since sliced bread.
 He did “XYZ,” and it’ll come up naturally in the conversation.
 And the fifth is different: maybe top-level speakers, authors, and authorities in the space.
 And it could be a prominent speaker or author in the industry that provides a lot of social proof in the industry, obviously for that.
-So, I kind of some people, as you probably know, skew.
+So, as you probably know, I kind of some people skew.
 Maybe they only do thought leadership.
 So, they’re only talking about their

 Industry thought leadership and then maybe they skew just to get the famous speakers and authors, but there’s a combination of them.
 So, to answer your question, it’s people.
 It holds them back from what they do.
 I do what content.
 Do I produce?
 And the technology.
 Those are the two biggest things and sometimes, surprisingly, a name they have.
 All those things they have the technology.
 They have the content, and they’re like, “I don’t have a name of my podcast, and that little thing will hold someone back from ??? and.
 When I started my “Inspired Insider,” I didn’t have a name for six months.
 I was like, “I’m not sure what to call this thing.”
 I just went on.
 I’m like, “welcome to the podcast, everyone.
 This is Jeremy Weiss here, and I have the donate domain jeremyweiss.com.
 And I didn’t even have a name.
 I was like, “I just wanted to get started now.”
 Not everyone’s like me.
 They want to have it all figured out, but I just got started.

-The biggest challenge is not we can produce content, but the production aspect of it.
+The biggest challenge is not producing content but the production aspect of it.
 So that’s why we look to you guys for production.
 Because we’d like a nice intro, we’d like you to take out half of the stop words that we use; that sounds horrible.
-And then also to just clean it up, and package it, and then distribute it right.
+And then just clean it up, package it, and then distribute it right.
 Because there are 40, 50 platforms that I could potentially be on and don’t know how to get to all of them.
 So that’s why we returned to Rise25.
 So maybe you could talk a bit about the production that you guys.

 Yeah, I mean, we tell our clients sort of a similar message about not building on rented land.
 Don’t rely on a single platform because you can get kicked off Facebook; you can kick off the link and, I’m assuming, you can get kicked off of iTunes if you may not have done anything that you’re even aware of, but for some reason that trips their turn in terms of service and, so, you want to make sure you have that degree of control.
 So, you can be on all those platforms, but you need to be on your platform.